alessioalex/get-folder-size/README.md

 getFolderSize(
   '/path/to/folder',
   {
+    bigint: true,
     ignore: /pattern/,
     fs: customFS,
   }
 )
 ```

+If the `bigint` option is set to true, the folder size is returned as a BigInt instead of the default Number.

 The `ignore` option takes a regex pattern.
 Any file or folder with a path that matches the pattern will not be counted in the total folder size.